dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 [Past *Software Makes Hardware* chapters](https://medium.com/software-makes-hardware/the-languages-of-hardware-2954e2138718) introduced a hardware abstraction ladder, including physical, structural, and behavioral layers.
 Here we'll dig into the common patterns at the *behavioral layer* - which will look surprisingly familiar to users of modern, asynchronous, concurrent environments such as NodeJs or Python's asyncio.

 Behavioral hardware programming - or as chip-folks call it, hardware *description* - came into vogue around the mid 1980s.
-The industry's two most popular hardware description languages (HDLs), Verilog and VHDL, were introduced around the same time.
-While Verilog and VHDL both support the lower *structural layer*, their new contribution was the addition of the behavioral features described here.
+The industry's two most popular hardware description languages (HDLs), Verilog and VHDL, were both introduced in these early HDL days.
+While Verilog and VHDL both support the lower structural layer, their new contribution was the addition of the behavioral features described here.
 The general idea is that instead of directly programming a piece of hardware's *structural content* - essentially a hierarchical list of components and connections - designers can describe what a hardware block *does*, at a slightly higher level of abstraction.

 Nearly every complex piece of digital hardware you use was written in either Verilog or VHDL.
-This includes essentially every chip required for your reading this article -- your computer (or smartphone) CPU, the network interface transmitting and receiving this document, and the GPU rendering it on your screen.
+This includes essentially every chip required for reading this article -- your computer (or smartphone) CPU, the network interface transmitting and receiving this document, and the GPU rendering it on your screen.

 These languages generally resemble a C++-ish level of abstraction and productivity.
 But HDLs centrally integrate a few programming paradigms which look, well, awfully shiny and new to a lot of programmers in 2019.
 Behavioral HDL code particularly features the *event-driven* and *reactive* patterns widely used in modern asynchronous environments.

 There is good reason for this.
 Hardware is inherently "executing" in parallel; hardware "programs" therefore had to describe parallelism from day one.
 Worse yet, complex hardware is doing *tons* of things in parallel - not just dozens or hundreds, but thousands or millions.
 Mimicking that level of parallelism has generally required simulating it using *concurrency*.
 (If that statement seems self-contradictory, check out the popular talk [*Concurrency is Not Parallelism*](https://blog.golang.org/concurrency-is-not-parallelism) from Google's Rob Pike.)

-As more software - and more *really popular* software - has become more concurrent, these ideas have seeped into the minds of more engineers.
+As more software - and more *really popular* software - has become more concurrent, these concurrency patterns have seeped into the minds of more engineers.

 ## Event-Driven Pattern